-As we know a futures contract is structured a little differently compared to a forwards contract.
+As we know, a futures contract is structured a little differently compared to a forwards contract.
 This is mainly to overcome the risks involved in the forwards market.
-Let us look at each of these points that differentiate the futures from the forwards agreement.
+Let us look at each of these points that differentiate the futures from the forward’s agreement.

-Futures Contract mimics the underlying – In the example of ABC jewelers and XYZ Gold Dealers the forwards agreement was based on gold (as an asset) and its price.
-However, when it comes to a Futures Contract, the agreement is based on the ‘future price’ of the asset.
+Futures Contract mimics the underlying – In the example of ABC jewellers and XYZ Gold Dealers, the forwards’ agreement was based on gold (as an asset) and its price.
+However, when it comes to a Futures Contract, the agreement is based on the asset’s future price.
 The futures price mimics the asset, which is also called the underlying.
-For example gold as an asset can have a ‘Gold Futures’ contract.
-Think of the underlying and its futures contract somewhat as twin siblings.
+For example, gold as an asset can have a ‘Gold Futures’ contract.
+Please think of the underlying and its futures contract somewhat as twin siblings.
 Whatever the underlying asset does, the futures contract does the same.
-Therefore if the price of the underlying goes up, the price of the futures contract would also go up.
-Likewise if the price of the underlying goes down, the price of the futures contract also goes down.
+Therefore if the price of the underlying goes up, the futures contract’s price would also go up.
+Likewise, if the price of the underlying goes down, the futures contract’s price also goes down.

-Standardized Contracts – Again going back to the example of ABC jewelers and XYZ Gold Dealers the agreement was to deal with 15 kgs of gold of certain purity.
-If both the parties mutually agreed, the agreement could have been for 14.5Kgs or 15.25 Kgs or whatever they would think is convenient for them.
-However in the futures contract, the parameters are standardized.
+Standardized Contracts – Again, going back to the example of ABC jewellers and XYZ Gold Dealers, the agreement was to deal with 15 kgs of gold of certain purity.
+If both the parties mutually agreed, the agreement could have been for 14.5Kgs, or 15.25 Kgs or whatever they would think is convenient for them.
+However, in the futures contract, the parameters are standardized.
 They are not negotiable.

-To sum up, here is a table that quickly summarizes the difference between the “Forwards Contract” and “Futures Contract”
+To sum up, here is a table that quickly summarizes the difference between the “Forwards Contract” and “Futures Contract.”

 |Forwards Contract||Futures Contract|

-|Contracts are traded over the counter (OTC)||Futures Contract are traded in the exchange|
+|Contracts are traded over the counter (OTC)||Futures Contract are traded in the exchange.|

-|Contracts can be customized||Future Contracts are standardized|
+|Contracts can be customized.||Future Contracts are standardized.|

-|High counter party risk||No counter party risk|
+|High counterparty risk||No counterparty risk|

 |Not regulated||Regulated by SEBI (in India)|

-|Contracts are not transferable||Transferable hence easily tradable|
+|Contracts are not transferable.||Transferable hence easily tradable|

-|Time bound to just 1 time frame||Multiple time frame contracts available|
+|Time-bound to just 1-time frame||Multiple time frame contracts available|

-|Settlement is flexible (physical or cash)||Cash settled|
+|The settlement is flexible (physical or cash)||Cash settled|

 2.3 – Before your first futures trade

-Contract Value – In our example of ABC jeweler and XYZ Gold Dealers, ABC agreed to buy 15 kgs of Gold at the rate of Rs.2450/- per gram or Rs.24,50,000/- per kilogram.
+Contract Value – In our example of ABC jeweller and XYZ Gold Dealers, ABC agreed to buy 15 kgs of Gold at the rate of Rs.2450/- per gram or Rs.24,50,000/- per kilogram.
 Since the deal was to buy 15 kgs, the whole deal was valued at Rs.24,50,000 x 15 = Rs.3.675 Crs.
-In this case it is said that the ‘Contract Value’ is Rs.3.675 Crs.
-Simply put, the contract value is the quantity times the price of the asset.
+In this case, it is said that the contract Value’ is Rs.3.675 Crs.
+Simply put, the contract value is the quantity of the price of the asset.
 We know the futures agreement has a standard pre-determined minimum quantity (lot size).
-Going by this, the contract value of a futures agreement can be generalized to “Lot size x Price”.
+The contract value of a futures agreement can be generalized to “Lot size x Price”.